 We think of ROC2 not just as a facility, but also as a community.
-We work at all levels, on a range of different projects and are on hand to offer advice and services, - whether a specialist sound engineer, cameraman, video editor, PA expert or music producer.
-All staff who work at ROC2 Studios will be sensitive to you, the clients needs and to the creative process.
+We work at all levels, on a range of different projects and are on hand to offer advice and services, – whether a specialist sound engineer, cameraman, video editor, PA expert or music producer.
+All staff who work at ROC2 Studios are experienced in their chosen field of work, with an understanding of the clients needs and the creative process.

 In 1962 a hardened nuclear bunker was built for No.17 Group Royal Observer Corps, North Wales, who provided the field force of the United Kingdom Warning and Monitoring Organisation.
 No.17 ROC would have sounded the four-minute warning alarm, in the event of war and warned the population of Wrexham in the event of approaching radioactive fallout.
 The building was manned by up to 80 volunteers.

 Due to the Royal Observer Corps being disbanded, the bunker went through a transition between September 1991 and December 1995, was put up for sale by the MOD and was repurposed as a Recording and Mixing Studio by dance music remixers, K-Klass.
 The gallery was removed, ceiling dropped and a studio built within the map room, designed by acoustician, Sean Zoega, with a production room, and a small vocal booth for guest artists.

 After K-Klass vacated the bunker, occupants arrived and left, adding to and modifying the building but leaving Studio 1 largely untouched.
 Its principal design and function as a high-end Recording and Mixing room has been retained.

 The current lease was signed in May, 2015.
 Customers arrived through the door in its first week of opening, with Catfish and the Bottlemen using the Filter Room to rehearse for their gig at Glastonbury and as a base for writing songs.